Indian Women's League: Expansion and improvements (2017–present)

-The following season, the AIFF extended their partnership with Hero MotoCorp and branded the league as Hero IWL.
+The following season the AIFF extended their partnership with Hero MotoCorp and rebranded the league as the Hero IWL.
 The organisers also allowed the signing of foreign players in the main round but restricted to only two foreigners in matchday squad, while only one could be named in the starting eleven.
-This season no ISL or I-League club, except Gokulam Kerala, participated in the competition, therefore six teams were promoted from the preliminary round to the main round.
-Gokulam Kerala became the first Indian club to sign a foreigner, as they included two Ugandan internationals– Fazila Ikwaput and Rita Nabbosa.
-The only other club to sign foreigners was Sethu: Bangladeshi internationals Sabina Khatun and Krishna Rani Sarkar, and Indian-born British midfielder Tanvie Hans.
+This season no other ISL or I-League club except Gokulam Kerala participated in the competition, therefore six teams were promoted from the preliminary round to the main round.
+Gokulam Kerala became the first Indian club to sign a foreigner, as they included two Ugandan internationals – Fazila Ikwaput and Rita Nabbosa.
+The only other club to sign foreigners was Sethu: Bangladeshi internationals Sabina Khatun and Krishna Rani Sarkar, and British midfielder Tanvie Hans.
 The preliminary round was played at Kolhapur from 25 November to 8 December 2017 among thirteen teams, and the main round was held from 26 March to 14 April 2018 in Shillong.
 Last season's finalists met once again in the finals, but Rising Students' Club beat Eastern Sporting Union this time in the penalties to win the league.
 From 2018–19 season, the qualification of teams was decided based on the results in respective state leagues, and the number of teams was also doubled to twelve.
 The format was also changed, and teams were divided into two groups to decide the top two from each group playing in the semi-finals.
 The season culminated with Sethu becoming the champion of IWL.
 Since 2019, AFC and FIFA jointly organised AFC Women's Club Championship, and India decided to participate in the second edition of the competition to be held in 2021 AFC Women's Club Championship.
 Therefore, the winner of the 2019–20 season was decided to be the probable representative of India in the continental tournament.
 At the final of the tournament, Gokulam Kerala became the champion of the season after remaining unbeaten throughout the tournament, thus became the first club to win the top-tier league of both men's and women's, and also the first Indian team to play in AFC Women's Club Championship.
 In 2021–22, the AIFF changed the format to a single round-robin tournament and the team that would remain at the top of the table at the end, would be declared as the champions.
 Gokulam Kerala became the first club to defend their league title by finishing the season unbeaten, hence qualifying for the continental tournament for the second time in a row.
-In 2022–23, the league got expanded to 18 teams with the top four teams of previous season to be eligible for direct qualification to next season's league irrespective of their results in respective state leagues.
+In 2022–23, the league got expanded to 16 teams, with the top 8 of previous season to be eligible for direct qualification to the next season, irrespective of their results in the state leagues.